 To obtain services in person, you agree to take certain precautions which will help keep everyone (you, your therapist, our families, other staff, and other patients) safer from exposure, sickness and possible death.
 If you do not adhere to these safeguards, it may result in you and your therapist starting/returning to a telehealth arrangement.
 Initial each statement to indicate that you understand and agree to these actions:

-You will wear a mask in all common areas of the office.
-If you do not have a mask, we will provide you with a mask at a nominal fee.
+- You will wear a mask in all common areas of the office.
+If you do not have a mask, we will provide you with a mask.

 Rainier Behavioral Health may change the above precautions if additional local, state or federal orders or health guidelines are published.
 If that happens, your therapist will talk with you about any necessary changes.

 Rainier Behavioral Health has taken steps to reduce the risk of spreading the Coronavirus within the office and we have posted our ongoing efforts on our website and in the office.
 Please let your therapist know if you have questions about these efforts.

 Your therapist and you understand that we are committed to keeping you, our staff, and all of our families safe from the spread of the virus.
 If you show up for an appointment, and your therapist, or our office staff believe that you have a fever or other symptoms, or we believe you have been exposed, your therapist will require you to leave the office immediately.
 Your therapist and you can follow up with services by telehealth as appropriate.

 If your therapist or our staff test positive for the coronavirus, we will notify you so that you can take appropriate precautions.